Application guidelines – Local Festivals

 Official languages requirements

-We are committed to taking positive measures to enhance the vitality of official-language minority communities and to promote the use of English and French in Canadian society.
-If you receive funding, you agree to comply with the official languages requirements set out in your application and in your funding agreement.
+The program is committed to taking positive measures to enhance the vitality of official-language minority communities and promote the use of English and French in Canadian society.
+If you receive funding, you agree to comply with the official language requirements set out in your application and funding agreement.
+This may include, for example, the use of both official languages in the material used to promote and inform the community about your project.

 Acknowledgement of financial assistance